 Business professionals, private equity investors, and entrepreneurs, however, also understand that there are business opportunities in the health care space.
 That’s especially true for lab technicians, skilled nurses, and other medical professionals who are not licensed physicians, but want to participate in health care businesses – provided they don’t violate applicable laws.

 Is there a way to strike a balance?
-If you’re in Texas or another similarly situated state with a Corporate Practice of Medicine doctrine: possibly.
+If you’re in Texas or another similarly situated state with a Corporate Practice of Medicine (CPOM) doctrine... possibly.

-However, non-physician entrepreneurs seeking opportunities in the health care space may have a viable option – without exposing themselves to potential penalties, fines, and prison time – by creating a management service organization, or MSO.
+However, non-physician entrepreneurs seeking opportunities in healthcare, such as med spas and IV hydration clinics, may have a viable option – without exposing themselves to potential penalties, fines, and prison time – by creating a management services organization, or MSO.

 MSOs are administrative and management entities that partner with physicians to handle a range of operational issues, including the management of finances, HR and personnel, staff training, coding, billing, and collections, oversight of regulatory compliance, electronic medical record services, and the procurement of office space and medical equipment.